 Learning to validate others will transform your relationships.
-When you validate someone, you’re reflecting back to them how much value they have as a person.
+When you validate someone, you’re reflecting to them how much value they have as a person.

-10 Ways to Validate Others
+10 Ways to Show People Their Value

 1. Do Not Be critical